Current Client? Get 2026 Plan Help Here

 It’s not a hidden fee.
 It’s the baseline cost of Medicare that applies no matter which route you take.

-Understanding this upfront can help avoid budget surprises, especially for those comparing Medicare Advantage to Medigap (Supplement) plans.
+Understanding this upfront can help avoid budget surprises.

 What Should You Look At Beyond the Premium?

-• Copays and coinsurance for hospital stays, specialists, and tests
+• Copayments or coinsurance for services like hospital stays, specialist visits, and diagnostic tests